Getting There and Away

 Nevertheless, taking a public bus in Cairo is fun and always entertaining.

 There are cheap accommodation options throughout the city of Cairo, though prices are not as cheap as smaller cities in the country.

 You may be looking at $5 – $10 for a dorm bed, and $10 – $20 for a private room.

-- Travelers House – 43 Sherief Street, 4th floor, Cairo, Egypt.
-Nice cosy guest house located in a good location.
+Travelers House – 43 Sherief Street, 4th floor, Cairo, Egypt.
+Nice cozy guest house located in a good location.
 Prices are around $10 per person for a dorm bed and $20 for a double room.

-- Hola Cairo – 19 ( 26 July St. ) 4th Floor, Cairo, Egypt.
-Hola Cairo is known for their friendly staff and great guest house environment.
+Hola Cairo – 19 ( 26 July St. ) 4th Floor, Cairo, Egypt.
+Hola Cairo is known for its friendly staff and excellent guest house environment.
 Rates begin at about $8 for a dorm bed and $10 per person for a private en-suite room.

-Due to family living and cultural customs, it can be difficult to find a place to stay with local Egyptians, but there are some that can host.
+Due to family living and cultural customs, it can be challenging to find a place to stay with local Egyptians, but some can host.
 Egyptians are some of the most hospitable people in the world!